techqueria/website/content/communities/slack.md

 ### Public Channels

-We have created different channels to keep conversations relevant, e.g.
+We have created different channels to keep conversations relevant, for example:

 - `#comida`
 - `#front-end`